GyroSuperintelligence/BabyLM/guides/Alignment.md

 When generating output:
 1. Compute current phase and active slabs
 2. Access stored tokens via context addressing
-3. Walk the ring of available contexts using deterministic rotor
+3. Walk the ring of available contexts using Self-Aligning rotor
 4. Select token that maintains momentum (no scoring)
 5. Update state with selected token